joepuli/icare/README.md

 Used bootstrap framework; leveraged existing template that is extensible.

 f.
 Performed usability tests with people
 Multiple team members put themselves in the shoes of foster parents and tested the application.
-Immediate feedback was provided to the rest of the team based on what worked, what didn�t, and what might function more effectively.
+Immediate feedback was provided to the rest of the team based on what worked, what didn't, and what might function more effectively.
 For example, one issue that emerged was that in some cases queries returned multiple agencies, some of which are closed.
 To improve the user experience, we logged an issue to ensure that closed facilities are clearly marked in result sets.

 h.
 Multiple devices and responsive design
 The solution is responsive and therefore accessible by multiple devices.